-Our Amended and Restated 2011 Equity Incentive Plan as currently in effect (the "Current Plan") provides that 900,000 shares of our common stock, plus any shares underlying option awards under the Amended and Restated 2002 Stock Plan (the "Prior Plan") that expire or are terminated or forfeited will be available for issuance in connection with awards under the Current Plan ("Current Plan Limit").
-Pursuant to the Plan as amended and restated, the number of shares of common stock that may be issued under the Plan would increase from 900,000 to 1,800,000 shares of our common stock.
-Because no additional awards may be made under the Prior Plan, the Plan is our only vehicle for providing equity compensation to our employees and consultants.
-As of July 20, 2012, shares of our common stock remained available under the Plan for the grant of future awards.
-The following table summarizes information regarding on and including January 1, 2017.
+Pursuant to the Plan as amended and restated, the number of common shares that may be issued under the Plan will automatically adjust January 1 of each year beginning January 1, 2013 and ending on and including January 1, 2017.
 The amount as adjusted each year will equal (i) 13% of the fully diluted shares of our common stock deemed outstanding on the immediately preceding December 31, reduced by (ii) the number of our common shares issuable upon the exercise of options then outstanding under our Prior Plan, unless our board has determined that that the increase will involve a lesser number of shares (or no shares).
 For these purposes, the number of fully diluted shares of our common stock deemed outstanding on any date is equal to the number of our common shares (i) outstanding and (ii) issuable upon exercise, conversion or settlement of outstanding awards under the Plan and any other outstanding options, warrants or other securities that are (directly or indirectly) convertible or exchangeable into or exercisable for shares of our common stock, in each as of the close of business of the company on such date.